Clarity-Digital-Twin/nedc-bench/NEDC_EEG_EVAL_ANALYSIS.md

 ## Technical Debt Score: 7/10
 (Where 10 is maximum debt)

-- Missing tests: +2
+- Missing tests: +2 (zero test coverage)
-- No type hints: +1
+- No type hints: +2 (completely untyped)
-- Poor documentation: +1
+- Poor documentation: +1 (no API docs)
-- Legacy patterns: +1
+- Legacy patterns: +1 (old Python style)
-- Hardcoded configs: +1
+- Environment dependencies: +1 (requires specific setup)
-- No CI/CD: +1
+- No CI/CD: +0 (expected for research code)

+**Note**: Score appropriate for research software, would be 9/10 for production software

-**Verdict**: Useful research tool, but requires significant engineering effort for production deployment.
+**Verdict**: Fully functional research tool implementing validated algorithms.
+Works correctly but requires significant engineering effort for production deployment.
+The algorithms are scientifically sound and produce accurate results - the technical debt is in software engineering, not in the science.

 ## Complete Technical Specifications